Konstantin Kalinin

 Konstantin Alekseevich Kalinin (Калинин Константин Алексеевич; born 17 December (29) 1889 in Warsaw, Russian Empire; died 1938 or 21 April 1940 in Voronezh) was a World War I aviator and Soviet aircraft designer.

-He was born to a Russian family in Warsaw.
-Kalinin graduated from the Odessa Military School in 1912, the Gatchina Military Aviation School in 1916 and the Kiev Polytechnic Institute in 1925.
+He was born to a Russian family in Warsaw, Russian Empire.
+Kalinin graduated from the Odessa Military School in 1912, the Gatchina Military Aviation School in 1916 and the Kyiv Polytechnic Institute in 1925.
 After the Treaty of Brest-Litovsk, he became a pilot and commanding officer under Ukrainian Directory Government.
 He was a member of the All-Union Communist Party (bolsheviks) since 1927.
 In 1926, he organized and headed an aviation design bureau in Kharkiv.
 He designed the Kalinin K-4, Kalinin K-5, Kalinin K-7 and Kalinin K-12 aircraft.

+Kalinin was arrested on 1 April 1938 in Voronezh during the Great Purge.
+While in prison, he designed the K-15 delta-wing rocket fighter.
+Seven months after his arrest on 22 October, at a closed court hearing of the Military Collegium of the Supreme Court of the Soviet Union, which lasted 10 minutes without defense or witnesses, Kalinin was accused of anti-Soviet activities and espionage and sentenced to death.

-Kalinin was executed in 1938 during the Stalinist purges.
+The same day (according to some sources the next day, 23 October), Kalinin was executed in the basement of the NKVD prison in Voronezh.
 According to Soviet records, he died in 1940.

+Kalinin was rehabilitated on 10 August 1955.

 Kalinin was one of the founders and first teachers of the Kharkiv Aviation Institute.
 He was awarded the Order of the Red Banner of Labour.